 Graduates of the one-year Horticulture Crop Production and Protection certificate program will be qualified to seek work as competent assistants in field crop production, in government, as technicians, in greenhouses, nursery greenhouses, garden centres, landscape companies and in grounds maintenance.
 Some graduates start their own businesses.

 See the Fees and Other Costs section.
-In addition to tuition fees, you should budget approximately $1,500 for the year for textbooks, field trips, and supplies.
+In addition to tuition fees, students should budget approximately $1,500 annually for textbooks, field trips, and supplies.

 Semester I (Fall)

 |AGRI 124||Introduction to Horticulture||3|